tlsnotary/docs-mdbook/src/protocol/2pc/mac.md

 $$

-So we only need to convert odd multiplicative shares into odd additive shares, which means that we only need 50% of bandwidth in the corresponding OTs.
+So we only need to convert odd multiplicative shares into odd additive shares, which gives us a 50% reduction in cost.
 The remaining even additive shares can then be computed locally.

 ### 3.3 Creating a robust protocol

-Note that it is quite possible that the user or the notary act maliciously, meaning that they do not stick to the rules of the protocol.
-We have to ensure that nothing bad happens when they do.
-In both oblivious transfers (M2A and A2M) the user will play the role of the OT sender and the notary will be the OT receiver.
-We will now have a look at what happens when either party does not follow the protocol.
+Both the A2M and M2A protocols on their own only provide semi-honest security.
+They are secure against a malicious receiver, but the sender has degrees of freedom to cause leakage of the MAC keyshares.
+However, for our purposes this does not present a problem as long as leakage is detected.

+To detect a malicious sender, we require the sender to commit to the PRG seed used to generate the random values in the share conversion protocols.
+After the TLS session is closed the MAC keyshares are no longer secret, which allows the sender to reveal this seed to the receiver.
+Subsequently, the receiver can perform a consistency check to make sure the sender followed the protocol honestly.

 #### 3.3.1 Malicious notary
-It is easy to see that our protocol has no problem in dealing with a malicious notary, because he is the OT receiver, which means that there is actually no input from him during the protocol execution except for the final MAC output.
+The protocol is secure against a malicious notary, because he is the OT receiver, which means that there is actually no input from him during the protocol execution except for the final MAC output.
 He just receives the OT input from the user, so the only thing he can do is to provide a wrong MAC keyshare.
 This will cause the server to reject the MAC when the user sends the request.
 The protocol simply aborts.

 #### 3.3.2 Malicious user